RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #18

+Finished my second water for the day and going to grab a third.
+I also ended up taking up the damn trash bins... which was a pain with my ridiculously stiff legs.
+SOOO much pain.
+Also just weighed myself at 250.0 flat... so it is only really day two, we shall see how things look on week two.
+Gonna grab a bagel now.
+I'm starving and can't wait until lunch.

 ## #17

 Just finished my first water of the day.
 Off to grab a second.
 I'll probably